Bedroom count

 Share of Signal Hill rentals at each price point

-Average rent prices in Signal Hill have remained the same over the last month and have decreased by 33% since last year.
+Average rent prices in Signal Hill have remained the same over the last month and have remained the same since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.